emaduzzaman/emaduzzaman/networking-labs/full-projects/Compleated-Project/dns_web-applicaiton_mail_server_pico-environment/project_documentation.md

 ```

 **Note:** After creating users, you can either:
-1. Log in as each user and let the system automatically create necessary directories
+1. Log in as each user and let the system automatically create necessary directories (must use `adduser` command, not `useradd`)
 2. Wait for Roundcube/Dovecot to automatically create the Maildir structure when the user first sends or receives email
 3. Manually create the Maildir structure (optional, shown below)

 ##### Rename Existing Users (if needed)

 Create bash script for renaming: `/home/ubuntu/rename_user.sh`

 ```bash
 #!/bin/bash